Fall Protection and Working at Heights Safety

 Employers must set up the workplace to prevent employees from falling off of overhead platforms, elevated workstations, or holes in the floor and walls.
 OSHA requires that fall protection be provided at elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry, and eight feet in long shoring operations.
 In addition, OSHA requires that fall protection be provided when working over dangerous equipment and machinery, regardless of the fall distance.

-Construction & General Industry
+Working at Heights in Construction & General Industry

 البناء والتشييد و الصناعات العامة

 Occupational fatalities caused by falls remain a serious public health problem for all industries[ Construction/ General Industry].
 The Department of Labor (DOL) lists falls as one of the leading causes of traumatic occupational death, accounting for eight percent of all occupational fatalities from trauma.
 Before you can begin a fall protection program, all potential fall hazards must be identified.
 The following references aid in recognizing and evaluating hazards and possible solutions in the workplace.

 Individuals: Online training on zoom